Nathania888/Nathania888/README.md

 Hi!
 I'm Nathania Mbeshi, a Business Analytics and Financial Economics graduate currently pursuing a Postgraduate Certificate in Business Analytics and Insights at Centennial College.
 With hands-on experience in financial modeling, data analysis, and investment strategy, I’m passionate about leveraging data to drive smart decision-making.

-This ePortfolio highlights the projects and achievements that reflect my capabilities in the finance, telecommunications, and renewable energy sectors.
-It serves as a platform to showcase my professional growth and share artifacts that align with my target industries.

 ## 📄 Resume

 **[Click here to view/download my resume](https://github.com/Nathania888/Resume))**